-In addition to the performance statistics, regional maps which show the MB, ME, NMB, and NME were prepared for the ozone season, May through September, at individual monitoring sites as well as on an annual basis for PM{2.5} and its component species.
+In addition to the performance statistics, regional maps which show the MB, ME, NMB, and NME were prepared for the ozone season, May through September, at individual monitoring sites as well as on an annual basis for PM2.5 and its component species.

 Evaluation for 8-hour Daily Maximum Ozone: The operational model performance evaluation for eighthour daily maximum ozone was conducted using the statistics defined above.
-Ozone measurements for 2012 in the continental U.S. were included in the evaluation and were taken from the 2012 State/local monitoring site data in the EPA Air Quality System (AQS) and the Clean Air Status and Trends Network (CASTNet).
-The performance statistics were calculated using predicted and observed data that were paired in time and space on an 8-hour basis.
-Statistics were generated for the following geographic groupings in the 12-km continental U.S. domain26: five large subregions: Midwest, Northeast, Southeast, Central and Western U.S.
+Ozone measurements for 2013 in the continental U.S. were included in the evaluation and were taken from the 2013 State/local monitoring site data in the EPA Air Quality System (AQS) and the Clean Air Status and Trends Network (CASTNet).

-The 8-hour ozone model performance bias and error statistics for each subregion and each season are provided in Table 4-4.
-Seasons were defined as: winter (December-January- February), spring (March-April-May), summer (June, July, August), and fall (September-October-November).
-Spatial plots of the mean bias, mean error, normalized mean bias and error for individual monitors are shown in Figures 4-2 through 4-5.
-The statistics shown in these two figures were calculated over the ozone season, May through September, using data pairs on days with observed 8-hour ozone of greater than or equal to 60 ppb.
+The 8-hour ozone model performance bias and error statistics for each of the nine NOAA climate regions and each season are provided in Table 4-4.
+Seasons were defined as: winter (December-January-February), spring (March-April-May), summer (June, July, August), and fall (September-October-November).
+In some instances, observational data were excluded from the analysis and model evaluation based on a completeness criterion of 75 percent.
+Spatial plots of the MB, ME, NMB and NME for individual monitors are shown in Figures 4-3 through 4-6, respectively.
+The statistics shown in these two figures were calculated over the ozone season, May through September, using data pairs on days with